 The American public strongly supports efforts to better regulate assault weapons.
 67% of Americans— including half of all Republicans—support a ban on assault weapons.7

 The Lapsed Federal Assault Weapons Ban

-In 1994, Congress adopted the Violent Crime Control and Law Enforcement Act of 1994, which made it “unlawful for a person to manufacture, transfer, or possess” a semiautomatic assault weapon.8 The law was adopted with a sunset clause, however, and expired in 2004, despite overwhelming public support for its renewal.
-Thus, semi-automatic, military style weapons that were formerly banned under federal law are now legal unless banned by state or local law.
+In 1994, Congress adopted the Violent Crime Control and Law Enforcement Act of 1994, which made it generally “unlawful for a person to manufacture, transfer, or possess” a semiautomatic assault weapon.8 The law was adopted with a sunset clause, however, and expired in 2004, despite overwhelming public support for its renewal.
+Thus, semi-automatic, military style weapons that were formerly regulated under federal law are now legal unless banned by state or local law.